 Planning Implement at ion Continuous Monthly Quarterly and project affected persons Ensure compliance with all requirements in the SMF.
 Incident reports submitted on time for UNICEF review.
-SPs attend the UNICEF CoP and other membership groups (INSO, SLT etc) as required in the SMF.
-Security incidents are reported as per the agreed timelines.
-X UNICEF/SP /Contractors Monitoring: UNICEF Child and forced labour Comply with the LMP (Annex 4) in addition to: Set a minimum age for all types of work (in compliance with national laws and ESS2) and document age of X X # of violations (child, forced labour) # of existence/maint enance of a labour registry of all contracted workers with age verification Х Implementati on: Contractors/I Ps Monitoring: UNICEF/SP
+SPs attend the UNICEF COP and other membership groups (INSO, SLT etc) as required in the SMF.
+SPs produce and maintian activity level SRAs and Security Measures Monitoring of SPs SRM Security incidents are reported by SPs and subsequently by UNICEF as per the agreed timelines.
+X UNICEF/SP /Contractors Monitoring: UNICEF Child and forced labour Comply with the LMP (Annex 4) in addition to: Set a minimum age for all types of work (in compliance with national laws and ESS2) and document age of X X # of violations (child, forced labour) # of existence/maint enance of a labour registry of all contracted workers with age verification X Implementati on: Contractors/I Ps Monitoring: UNICEF/SP

-Potential Risks and Impacts Proposed Mitigation Measures Phase Indicators for monitoring equency Ionitorii Responsibilit y for implementati on and monitoring Estima ted Cost (USD) Planning Implementat ion Continuous Monthly Quarterly workers upon hiring Conduct a track record search of the contractors at the bidding process (record of health and safety violations, fines, consult public documents related to workers' rights violations etc.) Raise awareness of communities/suppli ers to not engage in child labour o # of awareness campaigns Discrimination against women in employment Recruitment and retention policies that enable fair working conditions and women's safe and equitable participation.
+Potential Risks and Impacts Proposed Mitigation Measures Phase , Indicators for monitoring Frequency of Monitoring Responsibilit y for implementati on and monitoring Estima ted Cost (USD) Planning Implementat ion Continuous Monthly Quarterly workers upon hiring Conduct a track record search of the contractors at the bidding process (record of health and safety violations, fines, consult public documents related to workers' rights violations etc.) Raise awareness of communities/suppli ers to not engage in child labour o # of awareness campaigns Discrimination against women in employment Recruitment and retention policies that enable fair working conditions and women's safe and equitable participation.
 List number of workers, indication Х List of workers available Number of complaints related to discriminatio n on the Х Implementati on: Contractors/ SPs Monitoring: UNICEF

-Potential Risks and Impacts Proposed Mitigation Measures Phase Indicators for monitoring Frequency of Monitoring Responsibilit y for implementati on and monitoring Estima ted Cost (USD) Planning Implementat ion Continuous Monthly Quarterly of origin, gender, and skill level (unskilled, skilled, supervisory, professional, management). basis of gender Emergency Preparedness and Response Develop site specific emergency plan Х Emergency plan in place х Implementati on: Contractors/ SPs Monitoring: UNICEF Construction works exacerbate soil erosion, erosion and sedimentation of rivers from earth works and run- off/flash floods Avoid or minimize clearing of vegetation during preparation for rehabilitation and construction works in the targeted areas, to reduce chances of soil erosion Proceed to revegetation when X X per cent of land with vegetation rehabilitated Х Implementati on: Contractors Monitoring: UNICEF/SPs
+Potential Risks and Impacts Proposed Mitigation Measures Phase Indicators for monitoring Frequency of Monitoring Responsibilit y for implementati on and monitoring Estima ted Cost (USD) Planning Implementat ion Continuous Monthly Quarterly of origin, gender, and skill level (unskilled, skilled, supervisory, professional, management). basis of gender Emergency Preparedness and Response Develop site specific emergency plan Х Emergency plan in place х Implementati on: Contractors/ SPs Monitoring: UNICEF Construction works exacerbate soil erosion, erosion and sedimentation of rivers from earth works and run- off/flash floods Avoid or minimize clearing of vegetation during preparation for rehabilitation and construction works in the targeted areas, to reduce chances of soil erosion Proceed to revegetation when X X o per cent of land with vegetation rehabilitated X Implementati on: Contractors Monitoring: UNICEF/SPs